jazzband/tablib/docs/development.rst

 2.

-    Add your new format module to the :class:`tablib.formats.avalable` tuple.
+    Add your new format module to the :class:`tablib.formats.available` tuple.

 3.
     Add a mock property to the :class:`Dataset <tablib.Dataset>` class with verbose `reStructured Text`_ docstring.
 This alleviates IDE confusion, and allows for pretty auto-generated Sphinx_ documentation.